accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 The duration of data retention does not exceed that necessary to observe the evolution of audiences according to the evolution of browsers, resolutions used, or other statistical data available.

-The person responsible for this processing is the information and press service.
+The person responsible for this processing is the Information and Press Service.

 ### Presence on social networks